 The focus of many of the films from these former Yugoslavian countries is therefore the Bosnian conflict.

 The events & subsequent effects of Balkan wars offer many perspectives and stories of what was occurring in Slovenia, Serbia, Bosnia & Herzegovina, Croatia, Montenegro, Macedonia, & Kosovo.

 The Balkans Film History

 The Balkans, specifically Serbia, have a history in film-making.
 In the 1960’s and 1970’s, Yugoslavia was second only to Britain in the number of foreign-shot Hollywood productions.
-With the Balkan wars that tore apart these nations in the 1990’s, the film industry was also destroyed as a generation was isolated and focused on survival.
+While the Bosnian conflicts and war tore apart these nations in the 1990’s, the film industry was also destroyed as a generation was isolated and focused on survival.

 Bosnian war movies make up a majority of the list as they share the events and stories of the people over the last 30 years in the events that dominated and shaped their lives.